ee292d/udnn/README.md

 C++ layer with `*args`, where `args` are the same constructor parameter in your C++ code.

-`udnn/model.py` allows you construct a model in Python as well as load weights from or dump weights to a folder.
+`udnn/model.py` allows you to construct a model in Python as well as load weights from or dump weights to a folder.
 It mimics some interface of the `keras` `Model` class.
 You can see more usage in `tests/test_model.py`.